ZarvinKucing/LoanRiskAnalytics/README.md

 The Installation process will get you a copy of the project up and running on your local machine for development and testing purposes
 1. Clone or download the project into your local machine.
 2. Unzip the project folder.
-3. Open the source file [CreditRiskAnalytics-DefaultModel](LoanRiskAnalytics-DefaultModel.ipynb) using [JypyterNotebook](http://jupyter.org/) and execute the file.
+3. Open the source file [JypyterNotebook](http://jupyter.org/) and execute the file.
 4. Instead of step 3, use the classification model loaded in the pickle to classify default customers.

 ```python